21 May How to Make Chair or Bar Stool Cushions

 Take these dimensions or your drawing itself to your local fabric store.
 Their staff will help you figure out the best way to layout the pattern on the fabric and how much fabric you need.
 Many fabric retailers have home decor departments with great upholstery fabric suitable for use inside or out.
 I purchased my fabric at a discount fabric store, SR Harris.
 (FYI: Worth a trip if you visit the Twin Cities!)

-I interrupt this blog post to quickly let you know that there are 2 other cushion cover tutorials currently on my site you may want to check out if this cushion cover post is not what you were looking for:
+Here are 2 other cushion cover tutorials on my site you may want to check out!

 Selecting and Preparing Your Fabric